decode-detroit/minerva/README.md

 To meet the video dependancies, you will need to follow the playform-specific instructions for GStreamer-rs: https://gitlab.freedesktop.org/gstreamer/gstreamer-rs

+The video playback is still in beta status, so please report any bugs/crashes you encounter!

 ### Make It Pretty!

 GTK can be easily re-themed.
 We recommend the Materia Dark theme for Minerva which will automatically load if you install the Materia theme package (See here: https://github.com/nana-4/materia-theme).
 On GNU/Linux system, simply install the materia-gtk-theme package.